Meross $15 vs Kasa $30 vs Wyze $10 β Energy Monitor 2026

 - Works with major smart home platforms

-- Installation is straightforward (no electrician needed for most users)
+- Installation takes 2 minutes (no electrician needed for most users)

 - Long-term tracking reveals seasonal patterns